Looking for the most amazing Honolulu, Hawaii, tourist attractions? Well, you’ve come to the right place!

 Address: 3840 Paki Ave, Honolulu, HI 96815

-Kapiolani Park is known as Hawaii’s oldest and largest public park.
+Kapiolani Park is Hawaii’s oldest and largest public park.
 The park covers 300 acres and includes many of Honolulu’s landmarks, including the Honolulu Zoo, Waikiki Shell, and the Kapiolani Bandstand.
-In addition to this, the park also features tennis courts, softball fields, soccer fields, a rugby field, and several areas with picnic tables.

-The park is located just next to Waikiki.
+The park is located just across from the famous Waikiki Beach.
 It’s a lovely place that both locals and visitors can enjoy.
 Just across the street from Kapiolani Park, you’ll find two popular Honolulu beaches, Sans Souci Beach Park and Prince Kuhio Beach Park.